Elopteryx/upload-parser/README.md

 }
 ```

 You can also use the parser with web frameworks.
-The following example shows how to use it with a Jax-RS endpoint:
+The following example shows how to use it with a JAX-RS endpoint:

 ```java